-We plan to conduct a commercial launch of Omisirge ourselves in the United States that will require a more limited investment resulting in a slower ramp of sales.
-In addition, we continue to explore partnerships or broader strategic alternatives that would provide additional resources to support the launch of Omisirge and associated commercial activities in the United States and the rest of the world.
+We continue to explore partnerships or broader strategic alternatives that would provide additional resources to support the launch of Omisirge and associated commercial activities in the United States and the rest of the world.
 To date, we have financed our operations primarily through our public offerings of equity securities, private placements of debt and equity securities and royalty-bearing grants that we received from the Israeli Innovation Authority, or the IIA, formerly known as the Office of the Chief Scientist of the Ministry of Economy and Industry, including from Bereshit Consortium, sponsored by the IIA.
 The amount of our future net losses will depend, in part, on the rate of our future expenditures and our ability to obtain funding through equity or debt financings, strategic collaborations, or grants.
-Though we have obtained regulatory approval from the FDA to market Omisirge in the United States, even if we obtain regulatory approval to market GDA-201 or any future product candidates, our future revenue will depend upon the size of any markets in which such product and product candidates receive approval, and our ability to achieve sufficient market acceptance, pricing and reimbursement from third-party payers for such product and product candidates.
+Though we have obtained regulatory approval from the FDA to market Omisirge in the United States, even if we obtain regulatory approval to market any future product candidates, our future revenue will depend upon the size of any markets in which such product and product candidates receive approval, and our ability to achieve sufficient market acceptance, pricing and reimbursement from third-party payers for such product and product candidates.
 Further, the net losses that we incur may fluctuate significantly from quarter to quarter and year to year, such that a period-to-period comparison of our results of operations may not be a good indication of our future performance.
 We may also incur other unanticipated costs from our operations.